Culture and Religion

 Het verzorgen van postinitieel onderwijs en theologische vorming voor pastores en andere beroepskrachten die in hun werk in aanraking komen met vragen over geloof, zingeving en ethiek.

-Centre for the Study of Early Christianity
+The Netherlands Center for the Study of Early Christianity

 Stay up to date